conjure-cp/task-allocation-demo/docs/tests.md

 3. Click on `Generate Solution` Button to generate solution
 4. Render the solution on the page

+**Note**

+Step 4 wait to be tested when server is back up

-### Getting solution for Unsatisfiable Project Tests
+### Test 6: Getting solution for Unsatisfiable Project Tests

-Getting Solution for Unsatisfiable Project Tests
+**Project Setup:**
-Project: Class Assignments in a School
+- **Project**: Class Assignments in a School
+- **Scenario**: Scenario: Assigning subjects to teachers based on their specialisations and schedule availability.
+The problem is unsatisfiable due to lack of supervision stuffs.

 **Project Data:**